John Meeks (basketball)

-John Robert Meeks (born March 16, 1999) is an American basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+John Robert Meeks (born March 16, 1999) is an American basketball player for Yukatel Denizli Basket of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Bucknell Bison and the College of Charleston Cougars.
 A forward, Meeks then played for Kouvot in the Finnish Korisliiga, for Donar Groningen in the Netherlands, and for Santeros de Aguada in Puerto Rico.

 Early and personal life

 Meeks is the son of Betsy and Cliff Meeks, and has two younger sisters.
 He was born in Winston-Salem, North Carolina, and lived in Burlington, North Carolina.
 He is 6 ft 6 in, and weighs 224 lb.

 High school

 Meeks played basketball for The Burlington School ('17) for four years at guard and forward, during which time the team had a 119–6 record and won two North Carolina Independent Schools Athletic Association Class 1-A state championships.
 He was twice named an all-state selection, and was a three-time all-conference selection, a two-time Times-News All-Region selection, and 2016-17 Player of the Year.
 As a junior, he averaged 16 points and seven rebounds per game.
 In his senior year, he averaged 18.2 points per game.

 He also played baseball and competed in track & field for the school.
 Fifteen colleges made offers to Meeks out of high school.